appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/custom-widget-using-vanillajs.md

 <dd>

 :::warning
-* Ensure the parent application is fully initialized before interacting with the model or initiating events within the custom widget.
-Use [appsmith.onReady](/reference/widgets/custom#onready) to pass a handler function.
-This handler gets called when the parent application is ready, and you should begin rendering your component from this handler.
+* Wait for the parent application to be ready before accessing the model or triggering events in the custom widget.
+Use [appsmith.onReady](/reference/widgets/custom#onready) and pass a handler function, which is triggered when the parent application is ready, initiating the rendering of your component from this function.

 * For dynamic updates in response to model changes, such as new data from a query, use [appsmith.onModelChange](/reference/widgets/custom#onmodelchange).
 Pass a handler to this function, and it gets invoked each time the model undergoes a modification.
 :::